Monday, June 20, 2011

 It's 5.45 AM, so it has actually been dawn for several hours, but I get up and walk around my hometown like a curious toddler.

 I live most of the time on the American West coast, so the nine hour time difference should have done me in.
 But no, I have to get out and enjoy the silky morning light, the pale sun, the soft shadows on deserted cobblestone streets, the ghosts of Kierkegaard and falafel.
-I even enjoy watching the party people crawling home after a night of heavy drinking.
+I even enjoy watching hipsters crawling home after a night of heavy drinking.

 Let's face it: there is nothing that beats the smell of vomit at 5.56 AM.